opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 Well then the machines know about your puzzle addiction.

 Does writing a truly massive amount of software in order to spy on all digital communiques to attempt to extract what our friends do for us for free seem like an incredible waste of time and resources?
-Perhaps not, perhaps it's so efficient and successful that we humans have embraced our Orwellian present so as to more efficiently purchase socks.
+Perhaps not, perhaps it's so successful that we humans have embraced our Orwellian present so as to more efficiently purchase socks.
 Let us check the average click-through rate of the ads served by Google and Meta, companies whose combined market cap would put them seventh, between the UK and France, in national GDP.

 There's a lot of blah blah blah, and it's impossible to get a real number because these two companies are basically giant deception machines, but it's somewhere between 1 and 2 percent.